JelleZijlstra/unsoundness/README.md

 * `typeddict`: related to `TypedDict`
 * `stdlib`: related to type definitions for the standard library (the "typeshed")

-More categories may be added later.
+More categories can be added as needed.

 ## Contributing